High-Dose Melatonin: Recognizing Risks and Safe Strategies

 This article has provided a comprehensive overview, but further exploration is needed to address knowledge gaps and refine clinical guidelines.
 The future of high-dose melatonin therapy lies in its responsible use, guided by rigorous scientific inquiry and a commitment to patient welfare.

-High-dose melatonin supplements can cause short-term side effects like drowsiness, headaches, nausea…….
+High-dose melatonin (up to 50 mg) can cause side effects like drowsiness, headaches, nausea, and cir…….

-High-dose melatonin, popular for sleep benefits, carries potential risks like disrupted hormone leve…….
+High-dose melatonin, while popular for sleep aid, carries potential side effects like grogginess, he…….

-High-dose melatonin may offer benefits for specific conditions but carries significant side effects…….
+High-dose melatonin supplements offer potential therapeutic benefits but carry significant side effe…….